-Dr. Ying Chen serves as an empirical research scientist for the Human Flourishing Program at Harvard University.
-Her research concerns identifying positive psychosocial factors that help individuals attain and maintain health.
+Ying Chen, Sc.D., serves as an empirical research scientist for the Human Flourishing Program.
+She was previously a postdoctoral fellow under the supervision of Professor VanderWeele in the Department of Epidemiology at the Harvard T.H.
+Chan School of Public Health, where she also completed her doctoral studies in 2016 in the Department of Social and Behavioral Sciences.
+Her research concerns identifying positive psychosocial factors that help individuals to attain and maintain health.
 She is particularly interested in studying health assets within the family for improving offspring health.
-Her other work and interests include a) social disparity in the distribution of mental and psychological well-being; b) the biological and behavioral mechanisms linking childhood familial experiences to health in adulthood; and c) the association of religious service attendance, forgiveness and sense of mission with mental and physical health in later life.
+For instance, she has examined whether greater parental warmth may help offspring maintain positive mental health as characterized by flourishing in later life.
+She has also investigated the association of parenting styles and parents’ marital stability with offspring’s body weight trajectories.
+Her other work and interests include a) social disparity in the distribution of mental and psychological well-being; b) the biological and behavioral mechanisms linking childhood familial experiences to health in adulthood; c) the association of religious service attendance, forgiveness and sense of mission with mental and physical health in later life.